IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

 .. code-block:: yaml+jinja

-   - name: Authenticate with z/OSMF server by username/password, and register the result for later use.
+   - name: Authenticate with the z/OSMF server by username/password, and register the result for later use.
      zmf_authenticate:
        zmf_host: "{{ zmf_host }}"
        zmf_port: "{{ zmf_port }}"